-The capital asset condition ratio compares capital assets cost to accumulated depreciation to determine the overall percentage of useful life remaining.
-A low percentage could indicate an upcoming need to replace a significant amount of capital assets.

-At September 30, 2006, Kosrae's depreciable capital assets amounted to \$89.9 million while accumulated depreciation totaled \$59.5 million.
-This indicates that, on the average, Kosrae's capital assets have 34% of their useful lives remaining.
-This is an unsatisfactory financial indicator, and continues a downward trend for the years shown.
+- The capital asset condition ratio compares capital assets cost to accumulated depreciation to determine the overall percentage of useful life remaining.
+A low percentage could indicate an upcoming need to replace a significant amount of capital assets. - At September 30, 2007, Kosrae's depreciable capital assets amounted to \$90.1 million while accumulated depreciation totaled \$61.8 million.
+This indicates that, on the average, Kosrae's capital assets have 31% of their useful lives remaining.
+This is an unsatisfactory financial indicator, and continues a downward trend for the periods shown.